VeljkoKnezevic/devjobs/README.md

 ## Project Status

-This project is currently in development.
+This project is finished, minor bug fixing to be done.

 ### Screenshots